 In the event that items of clothing or personal property, excluding jewelry, necessary to an Employee's work assignment are damaged while the Employee was performing duties as required by the Employer, the Employer shall reimburse the Employee for the value of such clothing or personal property.
-The Employer shall not reimburse when the Employee chooses to use their personal property in lieu of Borough provided equipment.
 Items damaged due to Employee negligence are not reimbursable.
 The condition of the clothing or personal property immediately prior to such damage shall be taken into account in determining its value.
 The Employer shall take prompt and timely action to process Employee claims for damaged personal effects.
 Claims for watches may not exceed \$100.00.
 No claims shall be allowed under this section for damage to vehicles.
 It is the intent of the parties that mileage reimbursement shall cover the cost of vehicle insurance.